Mini Cheese Balls (Cute, Fun, Easy!)

 If you're not a fan of blue cheese, feel free to swap it out for a less pungent variety of cheese, such as feta or even grated sharp white cheddar.

-For that matter, you can substitute different dried fruit and nuts as well!
+For that matter, you can substitute different dried fruit and nut combos as well!
 Dried cherries with pistachios would be tasty, as would dried apricots with almonds.

 Another yummy alternative would be to scatter these Mini Cheese Balls (sans pretzel sticks) over a salad.
 I think that doing so would elevate a simple salad to something really special for a fancy holiday meal or dinner party!

-So the next time you're asked to bring a munchie to a potluck or party -- or you're hosting a soirée yourself -- do yourself (and the other party guests) a favor and make these Mini Cheese Balls!
+So the next time you're asked to bring a munchie to a potluck or party -- or you're hosting the soirée -- do yourself (and the other party guests) a favor and make these Mini Cheese Balls!

-They require just a few ingredients and minimal effort for an impressive presentation and maximum flavor.
+They require just a few ingredients and minimal effort for a memorable presentation and maximum flavor.

 Now tell me...what more can you ask of an appetizer than that? 🙂